molmod/yaff/doc/ug_overview.rst

 4. Analysis of the output to extract meaningful numbers from the simulation.

 In Yaff, the conventional input file is replaced by an input script.
-This means that you must write a (small) main program that specifies what type of simulation is carried out.
+This means that you must write one or more small `main` programs that specify what type of simulation is carried out.
 This is a minimalistic example that includes the four steps given above::